brentenebros/TEC-website/src/pages/index.md

   expandIcon: /img/faq-expand.svg
   questions:
     - answer: >-
-        You can take part by registering on the website when the presale period officially starts.
-Payments can be made in ethereum, lisk, shift, ark or bitcoin via our backoffice.
-Redeem will be available at TEC Sale end from backoffice through button 'Redeem'.
-See: guide to ethereum contribution
-      question: How can I take part in the TEC or Presale?
+        You can take part in the token exchange by registering on our website.
-    - answer: >-
-        You can take part by registering on the website when the presale period officially starts.
-Payments can be made in ethereum, lisk, shift, ark or bitcoin via our backoffice.
-Redeem will be available at TEC Sale end from backoffice through button 'Redeem'.
-See: guide to ethereum contribution
+        Exchanges for RLP will be available in Ethereum, Bitcoin, Ark, Lisk, and Shift as soon as the exchange period officially starts.
+You'll be able to redeem your RLP at the end of the TEC period through the 'Redeem' button!
-      question: How can I take part in the TEC or Presale?
+      question: How can I get RLP?
   title: FAQ
 product:
   body: >-